Hong Kong Disneyland Railroad: Ride experience

 Traveling in a clockwise direction, the train departs Main Street Station and travels through Adventureland, where passengers are able to see Grizzly Gulch and the rivers of the Jungle River Cruise.
 Parts of Mystic Point and Toy Story Land can also be seen.
 After passing through Adventureland, the train arrives in Fantasyland and makes a stop at Fantasyland Station.
 Passengers who wish to visit this land may disembark at this station.

 After dropping off and picking up passengers, the train then departs Fantasyland Station, traveling over the passageway to the World of Frozen.
 Passengers are also able to see the Fantasy Gardens, Mad Hatter Tea Cups, and the walkway to It's a Small World.
 The train also travels underneath the queue line of the Storybook Theater, currently home to the stage show Mickey and the Wondrous Book.

 The train then leaves Fantasyland and passes through Tomorrowland, where passengers can see Space Mountain (currently themed as Hyperspace Mountain) and other attractions in the area.
-It also passes through the showbuilding of Ant-Man and The Wasp: Nano Battle! and Iron Man Experience, both part of Stark Expo.
+It also passes through the showbuilding of Ant-Man and The Wasp: Nano Battle!, Iron Man Experience and the Avengers Attraction, both part of Stark Expo.
 After passing through Tomorrowland, the train finally arrives back at Main Street Station, completing the journey around the park.